 - (F) Foreign priority under 35 U.S.C.
 119(a)-(d) can be obtained for the filing of utility patent applications up to 1 year after the first filing in any country subscribing to the Paris Convention, while this period is only 6 months for design patent applications (see 35 U.S.C.
 172).

 - (G) Utility patent applications may claim the benefit of a provisional application under 35 U.S.C.
 119(e) whereas design patent applications may not.
 See 35 U.S.C.
 172 and 37 CFR 1.78(a)(4) .

 - (H) A Request for Continued Examination (RCE) under 37 CFR 1.114 may only be filed in utility and plant applications filed under 35 U.S.C.
 111(a) on or after June 8, 1995, while RCE is not available for design applications (see 37 CFR 1.114(e)).

-Other distinctions between design and utility patent practice are detailed in this chapter.
+Other distinctions between design and utility patent practice are detailed in this chapter and MPEP Chapter 2900 for international design applications.
 Unless otherwise provided, the rules for applications for utility patents are equally applicable to applications for design patents (35 U.S.C.
-171 and 37 CFR 1.151).
+171 and 37 CFR 1.151 and 1.1061).